vibbits/gentle-hands-on-python/dodona/exercises/scripts/description/description.en.md

 There is an important problem when building programs that you should be aware of: any top-level code always runs when you run the script **BUT ALSO** at _import_ time.
 That's right!
-You can `import` your script too.
+You can `import` your program too.

-This is a problem because, you probably don't expect to be running Python code just because you `import`ed a script.
+This is a problem because, you probably don't expect to be running Python code just because you `import`ed something.
 To avoid this you can use a trick to check if your code is being run as a script or if it's being imported.

 There is a special variable that Python gives you called `__name__` which is the name of the current